IBT Handbook

 The following pages outline the training topics required to obtain the International Behavior Therapist (IBT) certification from the International Behavior Analysis Organization (IBAO).

-A list of IBT Training Content providers that provide all of the required topics will be made available on www.theibao.com.
-An IBT candidate can obtain the training content from as many sources as necessary to ensure all have been learned.
+A list of IBT Aproved Content Providers (ACPs) that provide all of the required topics will be made available on www.theibao.com.

 13. International Behavior Analysis Organization's International Behavior Therapist Professional Advisory Board Committee